 Scarface is Pacino‘s “other” gangster pic, but being directed by Brian de Palma, written by Oliver Stone and being set among the criminal Cuban immigrant populations it has a totally different look and feel to The Godfather.
 It is also a contemporary 1983 remake of a 1932 movie of the same name starring the legendary Paul Muni (star turn in I Am A Fugitive From A Chain Gang), though with notably more excesses – graphic violence, drug use and language that would not have escaped past the censors in the 30s.

 Many viewers, perhaps judging by the standards of The Godfather, were apparently put off by this, though the response was that most of the violence is implied, not displayed – though there is no shortage of fake gore on display, whatever anyone thinks, enough ladled on to make you think horror movie.
 Is it necessary?
-Think of this as a stylistic touch, designer gore.
+Think of this as a knowingly stylistic touch, designer gore, not a realistic depiction.

 The look of the swish venues and latino disco music also repulses any classic feel, which was probably quite deliberate on the part of De Palma.
-Sorry Brian, but the early 80s was not a stylish period, certainly not one that you’d want to capture in a timeless gangster epic at any rate, though these days it has more than just a cult following.
+Sorry Brian, but the early 80s was not a hip and trendy period to relay to the big screen, certainly not one that you’d want to capture in a timeless gangster epic at any rate.

 Essentially this movie tells of the rise and defiant fall of eponymous Tony “Scarface” Montana, the fall due to making two essential mistakes: pissing off too many people on the way to the top, and snorting his own imported produce, gaining massive paranoia in the process – though not before his own sense of omnipotence makes him an easy target for a police sting operation.